-Historically, it marks the home coming of Lord Ram from exile back to his kingdom.
-A grand puja of Goddess Laxmi ensues in the evening and then crackers are burnt to mark the end of the festival.
-Ideally, it is best witnessed in UP, Rajasthan, Punjab and Delhi.
+Historically, it marks the homecoming of Lord Ram from exile back to his kingdom.
+A grand puja of Goddess Laxmi ensues in the evening and end the day with bursting crackers.
+Ideally, it is best witnessed in UP, Rajasthan, Punjab, and Delhi.

-November – Pushkar festival in Rajasthan (28th Oct-4th Nov)
+Pushkar festival in Rajasthan (28th Oct-4th Nov)

-December – Hornbill Festival in Nagaland (1st-7th )
+Hornbill Festival in Nagaland (1st-7th )

-Locally known as The festival of festivals, Hornbill festival is one of the most cherished and the largest celebrations in Nagaland.
+Locally known as The Festival of festivals, the Hornbill festival is one of the most cherished and the largest celebrations in Nagaland.
 And plentiful displays of handicrafts, handloom, multi-cuisine, local food stalls and a rich amount of rice beer definitely makes it worth your time.

 Evidently, evenings are lighted by the thrilling Hornbill National Rock Concert in which bands from all over the country and abroad participate.
 Also, Naga chilly eating competition and pork eating festival attracts a huge crowd and evokes much fanfare and excitement.